Skip to main content

 dataPath = "${DORIS_HOME}/regression-test/data"

-// Set the path for the plug-ins
+// Set the plugins directory

 pluginPath = "${DORIS_HOME}/regression-test/plugins"